Tian-Bai/Tian-Bai.github.io/_pages/about.md

 show_reposts: false
 ---

-I am currently an undergraduate student at McGill University majored in Honours Mathematics and Computer Science, with an expected graduation date of December, 2024.
-My research interests include machine learning, statistics and their application to medical/biological fields.
-I am currently exploring the application of conformal inference to drug discovery, and generalizations of the conformal selection framework.
+I am an undergraduate student at McGill University, majoring in Honours Mathematics and Computer Science, with an expected graduation date of December 2024.
+My research interests focus on the intersection of statistics and machine learning, particularly in areas that include:

+- **Understanding foundational aspects of AI/ML Systems**: I am fascinated by the inner workings of complex ML models that are often opaque.
+My aim is to gain a deeper understanding of these systems or potentially enhance their transparency through structural modifications.

+- **Enhancing reliability and trustworthiness of AI/ML Systems**: I am interested in the development and application of methods, such as uncertainty quantification, for accessing and improving the reliability of black-box AI/ML systems, enabling confident deployments in risk-sensitive settings.

+Currently, I am working on generalizations and applications of conformal inference under the supervision of [Prof. Archer Y. Yang](https://www.math.mcgill.ca/yyang/).

 You can download my cv <a href='/assets/pdf/CV.pdf'>here</a>.